opendevstack/ods-pipeline/docs/adr/20220314-caching-build-tasks.md

 ## Consequences

-* You can enable build skipping so that build tasks for which their working directory does not change can skip rebuilding and instead reuse their prior build outputs and other produced artifacts (see artifacts.adoc).
+* With build skipping build tasks for which their working directory does not change can skip rebuilding and instead reuse their prior build outputs and other produced artifacts (see artifacts.adoc).

 * For build skipping to work as expected a build task must be self contained by their working directory.
 In particular a build must not use any files of the repo outside the `working-dir`.
+You must disable or workaround this if your build is affected by this.
 See also NOTE of section Decision above for more examples and potential workarounds.

-* It is recommended to enable this in multi build repos unless the build is not self contained.

 * The build skipping cache directories are cleaned up by `ods-start` if they have not been used for 7 days or what you configure with the `ods-start`'s  parameter `cache-build-tasks-for-days`.